 Citrix ADC appliances do not support transceivers from vendors other than Citrix Systems.
 Attempting to install third-party transceivers on your Citrix ADC appliance voids the warranty.

 Do not install the transceivers with the cables attached.
 Doing so can damage the cable, the connector, or the optical interface of the transceiver.

 Frequent installation and removal of transceivers shortens their life span.
 Follow the removal procedure carefully to avoid damaging the transceiver or the appliance.

 - Remove the transceiver carefully from its box.
 Danger: Do not look directly into fiber optic transceivers or cables.
 They emit laser beams that can damage your eyes.

-Align the transceiver to the front of the appropriate transceiver port on the front panel of the appliance, as shown in the following figure.
+Align the transceiver to the front of the appropriate transceiver port on the front panel of the appliance.
 Note: The illustration in the following figures might not represent your actual appliance.

 Figure 6.
 Install a transceiver

-- Hold the transceiver between your thumb and index finger and insert it into the transceiver port, pressing it in until you hear the transceiver snap into place.
+- Hold the transceiver between your thumb and index finger and insert it into the transceiver port.
+Press it in until you hear the transceiver snap into place.

 - Lock the transceiver.

 - Verify that the LED is green and blinks twice, which indicates that the transceiver is functioning correctly.